johndjameson/johndjameson.com/app/_posts/2014-03-08-ampersands-and-google-fonts.md

 [base64]: http://www.motobit.com/util/base64-decoder-encoder.asp

-<span class="post-intro">Ampersands are used most effectively</span> in display contexts, such as titles and headings, so it rarely makes sense to use the dull, standard-issue ampersands that accompany most fonts.
+<b class="tsc">Ampersands are used most effectively</b> in display contexts, such as titles and headings, so it rarely makes sense to use the dull, standard-issue ampersands that accompany most fonts.
 Instead, we're often better off using a more interesting and elaborate alternative.
 Many fonts feature an *italic* ampersand that is far more elegant than its conventional counterpart, making the italic ampersand preferable in a variety of contexts.<sup class="post-marker"><a href="#note:1">1</a></sup>

 ![Baskerville's ampersand compared with Baskerville Italic's ampersand](/img/ampersands-baskerville.svg)